 a) The Launch of Euro: On January 1, 1999, 11 member states of the EU initiated the European Monetary Union.
 They established a single currency, the Euro, which replaced the individual currencies of the participating member states.
 On December 31, 1998, the final fixed rates between the 11 participating currencies and the Euro were put into place.
 On January 4, 1999, the Euro was officially traded.
-The 15 members of the European Union are also members of the European Monetary changed Europe's currency future.
+The 15 members of the European Union are also members of the European Monetary

+System.
+According to the EU, EMU is a single currency area, now known informally as the Euro Zone, within the EU single market in which people, goods, services and capital move without restrictions.
+In December 1991, the members of the European Union met at Maastricht, the Netherlands and concluded a treaty that changed Europe's currency future.
 The Maastricht Treaty specified a timetable and a plan to replace all individual currencies with a single currency, now called the Euro.
 Other steps were adopted that would lead to a full European Economic and Monetary Union.
 The growth of global Management and the increasing competitiveness of the Americas and Asia drove the members of the EU in the 1980s and 1990s to take actions that would allow their residents and their firms to compete globally.
 The reduction of barriers across all members countries to allow economies of scale (size and cost per unit) and scope (horizontal and vertical integration) was thought to be Europe's only hope of not being left behind in the new millennium.
-The successful implementation of a single, strong, and dependable currency for the conduct of life could well alter the traditional dominance of the U.S. dollar as the world's currency. b) Emerging Market Crises: After a number of years of relative global economic tranquility, the second half of the 1990s was racked by a series of currency crises that shook all emerging Management.
-The devaluation of the Mexican peso in December 1994 served as a harbinger of crises to come.
-The Asian crisis of July 1997, the Russian ruble's collapse in August 1998, and more recently the fall of the Brazilian real in January 1999 provide a spectrum of emerging market economic failures, each with its own complex causes and unknown outlooks.
-These crises also illustrate the growing problem of capital flight and short-run international speculation in currency and securities Management.
+The successful implementation of a single, strong, and dependable currency for the conduct of life could well alter the traditional dominance of the U.S. dollar as the world's currency.